yunusyavuz16/react-native-stylish/README.md

 ```

 ### `ThemedText`
 A `Text` component that applies theme-specific styles.
+Uses the `text` color as the text color.
+You can check Predefined Light and Dark Theme Colors.

 ```tsx
 import { ThemedText } from 'react-native-trendy';